Marukyu/fmcomposer/src/fmengine/README.md

 void myAudioCallback(short *out, int nbFrames){

   // nbFrames*2 because the output is stereo
-  // FM_RENDER_16 will output 16 bit signed short..
+  // FM_RENDER_16 will output 16 bit signed short
-  // There are also FM_RENDER_24, FM_RENDER_FLOAT and more for other formats fm_render(fm,out,nbFrames*2,FM_RENDER_16);
+  // There are also FM_RENDER_24, FM_RENDER_FLOAT and other other formats available fm_render(fm,out,nbFrames*2,FM_RENDER_16);

 }